Concerned you may have an uninvited outdoor guest damaging your home or business property? You may have a mole.

 Perhaps the easiest way to determine if you have a mole problem?
 You see an actual mole meandering its way around your property.
 Moles don’t often come to the surface, making a sighting rare.
 However, there are occasions when they do come up from underground to check things out.
 Tiny eyes, small ears, giant claws, and a shiny coat are just a few of the many characteristics of a mole.

+Don’t know how to get rid of moles?
+Don’t let moles get the best of your yard!
 Contact Lawn Jox today to hear more about our two-step Mole Control services to eliminate these unwanted pests from your property.